LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.math.num_int.md.txt

 `integrateFunction(func, a, b, method='persistent', args=(), stepsize=None, limit=1000, epsrel=1.49e-08, epsabs=1.49e-08)`

     Wrapper to integrate functions.
-Allows to conveniently adjust the stepsize, and can vectorize scipy.quad, and scipy.romberg, which otherwise do not like to handle numpy arrays.
+Allows to conveniently adjust the stepsize, and can vectorize scipy.quad, which otherwise does not like to handle numpy arrays.

     Args:
         func (func): Integrand.